 Experience has shown that many of the private insurers in Madeira are reluctant to offer policies to older foreigners (e.g., aged 65 and up).

 In this case, you might want to have a look at international health insurance.
-To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.
+To ensure you get the best value for money, compare international health insurance options from various providers to find the best deal.

-Can I access Public Health Service in Madeira?
+Can I access the Public Health Service in Madeira?

-When you are officially a tax resident in Madeira, you are entitled to receiving the national health care benefits and are covered by that service.
-You can still keep your private insurance if you so decide.
+When you are officially a tax resident in Madeira, you are entitled to receive national health care benefits and are covered by that service.
+You can still keep your private insurance if you decide to do so.

 You can read more about public healthcare in Portugal in our Living In Portugal guide.

 Madeira Relocation & Expert Services provides useful information, filters and evaluates providers of goods and services, and offers honest recommendations to those who need those services.
 These recommendations are solely based on quality, reliability, and accountability and not on any monetary reward or incentive.

 As much as possible, we provide information and recommendations for no charge.
 If, however, we must hire other experts and workers who charge for their time and effort, then we will also set fees for those services in order to cover the costs.

 “Our mission is to empower the community in which we live, and to give the people we serve a better chance of integration in their new home, while they step outside of their comfort zone to embrace this new home and make it a wonderful experience.”Zarin Buckingham, Madeira relocation Services